Updated March 30, 2022

 Updated September 11, 2021

 Patients have the right to see their own medical records.
 This simple concept is a HIPAA requirement and is easy to comply with.
 Yet many healthcare providers misunderstand it and create roadblocks or unnecessary delays.
 A better idea would be to understand the rule and make sure to comply – and avoid investigations and fines.

-The Office for Civil Rights (OCR), the agency that enforces HIPAA, has long considered the patient right of access a priority, and has settled a total of eighteen investigations under its 2019 Right of Access Initiative.
+The Office for Civil Rights (OCR), the agency that enforces HIPAA, has long considered the patient right of access a priority, and has settled a total of twenty investigations under its 2019 Right of Access Initiative.

 OCR announced the Initiative in 2019 as an enforcement priority to support individuals’ right to timely access to their health records at a reasonable cost under the HIPAA Privacy Rule.